Helpful Guides On Growing Monstera In Water [Update In 2022]

 It is not easy to determine how long Monstera can survive in liquid.
 When the owner discovers that the tree’s condition is not correct, they will try to fix it in many ways.
 So there won’t be many cases where the bite remains in the liquid.

-If the plant dies in this environment, see if you’ve created the ideal conditions for it.
+If the plant dies in water, check if you have provided the ideal conditions for it.
 Not changing the liquid or adding nutrients is also the cause.

 According to what the plant growers share, the plants will start to look bad after two or three years.
 Of course, there are still a few cases that last longer, but they are atypical.